Driving the Golden Circle, Iceland: Stops, Itinerary, Route Map and Tips!

 map of the golden circle iceland

 Iceland is renowned for its geothermal wonders such as geysers, waterfalls, national parks, volcanic crater lakes and tectonic plate openings.
 One place where all of these are neatly situated is the Golden Circle - a perfect taster to the magical beauty that Iceland has to offer.
 Our blog post includes some short notes and tips on all the best stops on the Golden Circle.
-[Note: this post was updated on the 22nd of May, 2023]
+[This post was last updated on the 26th of September, 2024.]

 Golden Circle Iceland by Car

-The Golden Circle tour Iceland is a well-travelled route that, contrary to popular misconception, does not encompass the entire circumference of Iceland, but rather a much smaller 300 km (190 mile) section.
+When we write about driving the Golden Circle tour Iceland is what we should be talking about as it is the broader context, isn't it?
+It's a well-travelled route that, contrary to popular misconception, does not encompass the entire circumference of Iceland, but rather a much smaller 300 km (190 mile) section.
 It's popular because it is close to capital Reykjavik and allows travellers to 'tick off' many of Iceland's geothermal wonders (like geysers and waterfalls) without travelling too far.

 golden circle iceland stops